 Transgender breast surgery requires reassignment of breast shape from one gender to another.
 Transgender breast surgery surgeons must have an intimate knowledge of breast anatomy and tissue composition.
 Moreover, they must have an understanding of gender-specific nuances and differences.

+There are differences in doing transgender breast surgery between male and females.
 The female breast is characterized by being full in volume and rounded in its perimeter.
 The fuller female breast shape provides for the differential between the fuller breast and leaner abdominal contour that defines the beautiful female silhouette.
 The female breast tissues are composed of specialized glandular tissues that serve to produce milk during pregnancy.
 The glandular tissues are centralized over the female chest and located directly beneath the nipple and areola.

 The periphery of the female breast is composed of fat cells that provide the bulk of the breast volume.
 Breast skin is typically malleable and redundant.
 When skin redundancy becomes more prominent, female patients may note sagging of the breasts with drooping of the nipple and areola complex to the most dependent position of the breasts Finally, the female nipple and areola are typically much more generous in size and located centrally along with the breast mound.